Sport Wager

 The bookmaker is simply a middle-man who operates on a small profit margin and, ideally he likes to see half the money wagered on one team and half on the other, assuring him of a profit.
 If too much of the money goes on one team, the bookmaker will move the line or pointspread to encourage bets on the other team in an effort to balance his book.
 The person you are attempting to beat is the oddsmaker and his views on each team's chances.
 Just by flipping a coin you will be right 50 percent of the time.
 At odds of 10/11 only 52.4 percent of your bets have to win for you to overcome the bookmaker's profit and break even, so you only need a very small edge to become a winner.
 Do your homework and bet selectively.
 55% winning bets is definitely achievable and 60-65% is a realistic target.
 At those levels you will have an extremely profitable and enjoyable hobby.

-Terms Most Commonly Used in Sport Wagering
+Terms commonly used in Sport Wagering

 ACTION